Toward Long-Term and Archivable Reproducibility: Survey of existing tools for various phases

 Although active package manager members are commonly very supportive in helping to package new software, many teams may not be able to make that extra effort and time investment to package their most high-level (i.e., relevant) software in it.
 As a result, they manually install their high-level software in an uncontrolled, or non-standard way, thus jeopardizing the reproducibility of the whole work.
 This is another consequence of the detachment of the package manager from the project doing the analysis. \end{itemize}

-Addressing these issues has been the basic reason behind the proposed solution: based on the completeness criteria, instructions to download and build the packages are included within the actual science project, and no special/new syntax/language is used.
+Addressing these issues has been the basic reason behind Maneage: based on the completeness criterion, instructions to download and build the packages are included within the actual science project, and no special/new syntax/language is used.
 Software download, built and installation is done with the same language/syntax that researchers manage their research: using the shell (by default GNU Bash in Maneage) for low-level steps and Make (by default, GNU Make in Maneage) for job management.